Jerry-Shaw/Nervsys/README.md

     Don't forget to use "-r result" or "--return result" to capture output result.
     If the time is too short to run extenal programs, use "-t ms" or "--timeout ms"

+    In CLI mode, we have 3 globle variables named "PHP_PID", "PHP_CMD" and "PHP_EXE".

+    "PHP_PID" is the Process ID that the current PHP runs with.
+    "PHP_CMD" is the Process Comand that the current script started with.
+    "PHP_EXE" is php executable path, which we can execute another PHP process.

+    All the globle variables can be fetched in "os::$env".

+**About "cfg.php" in Project root directory**

+Each project could have a "cfg.php" as the only config file for the whole project script, in which we can set some values for extension's variables or some sepcial definitions.
+So that, the scripts in this project will run under these settings.

+For example, we can set project 1 to connect database A, but using database B in project 2; We can also set language to "en-US" in project 1, but "zh-CN" in project 2, etc...

+But, always remember, don't set the same definitions in different "cfg.php", it will conflict, because all the "cfg.php" existed will be required in order right before the script inside runs.

+If you are used to set all variables inside scripts, that is OK, just leave the "cfg.php" file away.

+If you don't have a "cfg.php" under the root directory of the project, all settings are inherited from the one before.

-Notice: once if there is only one element in router's result, it will ouput the inner content value in JSON and ignore the key('namespace/class_name/function_name').
+**Notice**: once if there is only one element in router's result, it will ouput the inner content value in JSON and ignore the key('namespace/class_name/function_name').
 If "DEBUG" option is set to true and run it under cgi, the results should be complex because 3 more elements for debugging will be added to results as well.
 Always remember to close "DEBUG" option when all are under production environment, or, the result structure will confuse us with 3 more values inside.

 Old version before 3.0.0 is discontinued and the source codes located here: https://github.com/Jerry-Shaw/NervSys/tree/3.2